 Inclusion is about so much more than just what we say — but I care about what we say and how we say it because I believe that exclusion in language equals, and exposes, exclusion in practice.

-Using inclusive language and terms, and broadening the conversation to hold space for a wider diversity of experiences and perspectives is not only in the interest of the groups above, either.
-Feelings about menstruation vary widely among menstruators of all genders and identities.
-There are plenty of menstruating, cisgender women who oppose or feel alienated by an essentialist / cissexist / heteronormative / etc dialogue about periods, sexuality, bodies, fertility, and so on.
+Using inclusive language and terms, and broadening the conversation to hold space for a wider diversity of experiences and perspectives is not just in the interest of the groups above, either.
+Feelings about menstruation vary so widely among menstruators of all genders and identities.
+There are plenty of cis women who oppose or feel alienated by an essentialist / binarist / cissexist / heteronormative / etc dialogue about periods, sexuality, bodies, fertility, and so on.

 If you’re a trans, genderqueer, nonbinary, or gender non-conforming person who has comments or feedback, please get in touch with me at email@example.com – I’d love to hear from you.
 In fact, that invitation extends to anyone who feels they have a unique perspective to share about menstruation, what choosing reusable menstrual alternatives has meant for them, or what barriers they face in making the switch and/or getting on board with what we do here at Lunapads.